 01 of 09

-Keep the plant in filtered shade, and keep it moist but not soggy.
+Keep the plant in filtered shade, planted in soil that remains moist but not soggy.
 This plant loves humidity as much as it hates the cold.
 If you find yourself reaching for a sweater, it’s time to bring the plant indoors.

 02 of 09

 03 of 09

-Whether in the ground or in a container, keep the plant moist and provide it with at least a half day of sun.
-If you prefer vining plants, look for Clerodendron thomsoniae, the bleeding heart vine.
+Whether in the ground or a container, keep the plant moist and provide it with at least a half day of sun.
+If you prefer vining plants, look for clerodendron thomsoniae, the bleeding heart vine.

 04 of 09

 Guinea Hen Flowers

-The fritillaria genus encompasses some interesting and unusual specimens, but none quite as curious as the checkered F. meleagris variety.
-In spite of the fact that these flowers have been around since the 16th century, they haven’t developed the following that other spring bulbs have.
+The Fritillaria genus encompasses some interesting and unusual specimens, but none quite as curious as the checkered Fritillaria meleagris variety.
+Although these flowers, native to the grassy meadows of Europe, have been around since the 16th century, they haven’t developed the following that other spring bulbs have.

 06 of 09

 07 of 09

 Moisture, dappled shade, and an undisturbed location are important for these woodland plants.
-Humus from decaying matter in the soil is all the... fertilizer lady's slippers ever need; chemical fertilizers may lead to plant death.Continue to 9 of 12 below.
+Humus from decaying matter in the soil is all the fertilizer lady's slippers ever need, as chemical fertilizers may lead to plant death.

-Like many tropical plants, red button ginger thrives in filtered sunlight.
-The plants may grow up to four feet tall in the ground, and about half that size as a container specimen.
+Like many tropical plants, red button ginger (Costus woodsonii) thrives in filtered sunlight.
+The plants may grow up to 4 feet tall in the ground, and about half that size as a container specimen.
 Unusual yellow flowers emerge sporadically from the showy red cones, and if you can bear to pick them, they are edible.

-This plant never fails to fascinate children and adults alike.
-The scientific name for the remarkable reaction of these plants to touch is “seismonastic movements” and the drooping of this plant as you stroke it with your finger isn’t subtle.
+The sensitive plant (also known as the humble plant but is scientifically known as Mimosa pudica) never fails to fascinate children and adults alike because of how it responds to being touched.
+The scientific name for the remarkable reaction of these plants to touch is “seismonastic movements,” and the drooping of this plant as you stroke it with your finger isn’t subtle.
 In fact, people once thought the Mimosa pudica contained animal-like nerves and muscles.